Finance Committee Charter

 III.
 Committee structure and operations

-The Chairman of the Board of the Corporation shall be the Chair of the Finance Committee.
+The Chair of the Committee shall be designated by the Board.
 The Committee shall fix its own rules of procedure and shall meet where and as provided by such rules or by resolution of the Committee.
 In addition to the regular meeting schedule established by the Committee, the Chair of the Committee may call a special meeting at any time.

 The Committee shall designate its Secretary.